checkly/checkly-go-sdk/README.md

 If you find a bug in the `checkly` client or library, please [open an issue](https://github.com/bitfield/checkly/issues).
 Similarly, if you'd like a feature added or improved, let me know via an issue.

-Not all the functionality of the checkly API is implemented yet.
+Not all the functionality of the Checkly API is implemented yet.

 Pull requests welcome!